aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/migration-from-microsoft-office-automation-to-aspose/format-text-using-vsto-and-aspose-slides-for-java/_index.md

 1. Change the formatting of the text in the third text box.
 1. Save the presentation to disk.

-The screenshots below show the sample slide before and after the execution of the VSTO and Aspose.Slides for PHP via Java code.
+The screenshots below show the sample slide before and after the execution of the VSTO and Aspose.Slides for PHP via PHP code.

 **The input presentation**